ttulka/stroke-plus-minus/README.md

 ### Hello World

-For computing "Hello World" the numeric values must interpreted as a string.
+For computing "Hello World" the numeric values must be interpreted as a string.
   It can achieved by defining a binary alphabet:

 | Symbol | Binary |